shopsys/shopsys/docs/introduction/cron.md

 By default you can configure your own cron configurations in `config/services/cron.yml` file.

-You can disable specific Cron module in database table `cron_modules` where you need to set `enabled` to false.

 If you want to show Cron overview table for non superadmin users you need to override `DefaulController::getCronGridViews` and remove superadmin protection:
 ```diff
 protected function getCronGridViews(): ?array